RangerDigital/takagi/README.md

 **Takagi is CDD (CV Driven Development) in the nutshell!**

-Below are the features I had the most fun time developing.
+Below are the features I had the most fun developing.

 -   Simplified **JWT based authentication system** for users saving their polls.